avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     h.
 Make weekly encrypted backups of user data.

     i.
-Assign _two_ employees to be security monitors.
+Assign an employee along with a deputy to be security monitors.
 They should store backup security tokens and user PC backups off-site.
 All employees must pass a quick monthly security review from the monitor.

 </details>
 $endif